sleebapaul/gospel_of_rnn/README.md

 ### notebooks

-This folder contains the Jupyter Notebooks which shows the demo of data fetching and cleaning.
+This folder contains the Jupyter Notebooks which shows the demo of data fetching, cleaning EDA of bible stats.
+Bible stats is available in JSON format at root folder.

 ### scripts

 The scripts for cleaning and converting raw data to training data is included in the folder.
 The demos in `notebook` folder comes in action here.

+### best_model

+The folder contains the best trained model, loss vs epochs graph and stats of training.
+The trained model can be reproduced in [Colab Notebook](https://colab.research.google.com/drive/1euakjbNiZgCfbmCWzT6pIZB2MYZbHjk-).

+### Issues of Mark

+These folder contains the training results on different validation sets.
+Using gospel of Mark as validation shows less convergence.

 Happy Learning !